TheCahyag/MinecraftAnimation/README.md

 * Should stopping an animation remove all visible contents of the animation
 * Pausing should keep track of the current frame it is on

+[BUGFIX] Setting the cycles when starting an animation doesn't do anything
 [REQUIREMENT] Define characters that are illegal to have in a frame/animation name
+[BUGFIX] There's a problem when displaying the volume of small subspaces, a 1x4x1 will have a volume of 0

 ### Low Priority
 [PERMISSIONS] Permissions that only allow certain values to be set with certain flags
 [COMMAND] Add .complete() lists on all arguments for tabbing arguments
 [BOTHERING] Fix the buttons so that clicking on the spaces don't execute the command
 [BOTHERING] Fix the method to create frame names, it doesn't reset for every animation
 [ENHANCEMENT] Make a config where the user can specify the default values of animation's states (frame, delay, cycles) or just other config stuff
 [ENHANCEMENT] Use pageation to display only a certain number of frames and animations when listing the frames and animations
 [ENHANCEMENT] Allow animations to be public, which would allow anyone to start the given animation
 [ENHANCEMENT] Allow animations to be started without a player present (which would hopefully allow stuff)
 ### Backlog
 [ENHANCEMENT] Should the BlockSnapshots be able to be converted between a .schematic file for MCEdit and stuff?
 (Look into this)
 [ENHANCEMENT] Provide flexibility to change the subspace corners after frames are made, or if the corner is set to something different just change all the frames (make sure to give a warning)
 [ENHANCEMENT] Add options to the way the animation loops
 * Sequentially
 * Random order
 * Sequentially then reverse (0, 1, ..., n, n, n-1, n-2, n-..., 0)

+[ENHANCEMENT] Have a "up-time" for each frame in an animation instead of having an animation wide delay time.
+So you could tell the first frame to be live for 30 ticks, but the next frame would be live for 5.
 [ENHANCEMENT] What if we have an edit mode?
 * An item can be used for switching between frames.
 So while in edit mode you can use a stick (or something) to go forward a frame (left click) or go back a frame (right click)
 * Would we set a tool for saving changes? ~~So they would switch between a tool for changing frames and a tool for saving?~~ Or when they switch between frames it would save automatically

+[CODE STRUCTURE] When animations get very large with lots of frames and lots of data, it's going to take a really long time to load.
+Possible solution: We have a table for each animation that for every row represents one frame.
+When loading in the animation we can create one thread for every row in the table that will load in one frame and add it to the animation.
+When all the threads are done executing that will tell us the animation is fully created.
 ### Done
 * ~~Set warning for a animation that has a large subspace (since it might lag the server)~~
 * ~~Set up permissions (kinda done with this, need to add permissions for sub commands and such)~~